UTS-eResearch/choice/README.md

 Mike Lake wrote the choice.py and Emily Bird (from Maths) wrote the main functions in process_choices.py.

-The web app is available at: http://maths.science.uts.edu.au/maths/wiki/SPExpts

-Code is checked into GitHub at https://codeine.research.uts.edu.au Login there with LDAP (i.e. staff no) and email password.

 ## New Version Release at Nectar

 This is how to do a new release at the Nectar hosted site.